DFiantHDL/DFHDL/docs/intro/first-look/index.md

 --8<-- "docs/include/abbr.md"

-# DFiant: First Look
+# DFHDL: First Look

-Your first encounter with the DFiant syntax, semantics and language features
+Your first encounter with the DFHDL syntax, semantics and language features

 ---

-In this section we provide simple examples to demonstrate various DFiant syntax, semantics and languages features.
+In this section we provide simple examples to demonstrate various DFHDL syntax, semantics and languages features.
 If you wish to understand how to run these examples yourself, please refer to the [Getting Started](/getting-started/) chapter of this documentation.

 ## Main Feature Overview